25 Agile metrics and measurements - Measure one damn thing!

 Having laid down all of this, if we want to measure one thing in agile, we have to rate the validity of this metric against one thing.

 We need to measure outcomes, not outputs.
-We have to measure our agile transformation by how much it helps us to achieve our goal.
-We do not have to measure people by the time they spend, but by their contribution to a common vision or a common goal.
-We have to measure people by the benefit that has been created for the customer!
+We need to measure our agile transformation by how much it helps us achieve our goal.
+We must not measure people by their time spent, but by their contribution to a common vision or goal - we must measure the value created for the customer!

 If we want to measure by value, we have to deeply understand the customer’s needs.